 for-user-id

-header to transact on behalf of a sub-account (for Sub-account to Master Account and Sub-account to Sub-account flows)You can find Split ID on Split Payments Dashboard
+header to transact on behalf of a sub-account (applicable for Sub-account to Master Account and Sub-account to Sub-account flows).You can find the Split ID on your Split Payments Dashboard.

-You want to charge your merchants different commission rates based on the payment method selected by the customer.
-E.g. 5% for Credit Cards, and 3% for E-Wallets
+Dynamic Commission Rates: Charging merchants different commission rates based on the customer's selected payment method (e.g., 5% for Credit Cards, 3% for E-Wallets).

-You can track the list of created Split Rules on the dashboard and filter through the search bar using Split Rule ID.
-This page shows the details of each rule including its name, ID, date created, amount and reference.
+You can easily track the list of created Split Rules on the dashboard.
+Use the search bar to filter by Split Rule ID.
+This page displays essential details for each rule, including its name, ID, creation date, amount, and reference.

 Monitor and Export Split Payments

-You can track all the processed split fees in the Split Payments page.
-This list displays succesful, pending and failed splits, which you can filter or search.
-Each split contains its details including the ID, reference, date created, source and destination Account IDs, amount, etc.
+The Split Payments page allows you to track all processed split fees.
+This comprehensive list displays successful, pending, and failed splits, which you can filter or search.
+Each split entry provides detailed information such as its ID, reference, creation date, source and destination Account IDs, and the split amount.

-Split fees for each sub-account will be shown in the consolidated Transaction or Balance reports.
+For each sub-account, split fees will be conveniently shown in their consolidated Transaction or Balance reports.

 FAQ

-Why did my split payment fail even when the payment itself succeeded?
+Why did my split payment fail even when the payment itself succeededis successful?

 When a payment succeeds, but only the split fee fails to be processed, then the amount settled will still remain in the balance of the account that receives the funds.
 There are several possibilities on why this happens: